 The Fortran standard does not completely specify the effects of programs in some situations, but rather allows the processor to employ any of several alternatives.
 These alternatives are called processor dependencies and are summarized in Annex A.2 of the standard.
 The programmer should not rely for program correctness on a particular alternative being chosen by a processor.
 In general for real and complex entities, the representation of quantities, the results of operations, and the results of calculations performed by intrinsic procedures are all processor-dependent approximations of their respective exact mathematical equivalent.

-Although strenuous efforts have been made, and are ongoing, to ensure that the Fortran standard provides an interpretation for all Fortran programs that conform to it, circumstances occasionally arise where the standard fails to do so.
+Although strenuous efforts have been made, and are ongoing, to ensure that the Fortran standard provides an interpretation for all programs that conform to it, circumstances occasionally arise where the standard fails to do so.
 If the standard fails to provide an interpretation for a program, the program is not standard-conforming.

 Processors are required to provide a mode that detects deviation from the standard so far as can be determined from syntax rules and constraints during translation only, and not during execution of a program.
 Many processors offer runtime checks and debugging aids.
 For example, most processors support options to report when, during execution, an array subscript is found to be out-of-bounds in an array reference.